By Eric Eaton, former Lead Software Engineer, Visa, Inc.

 Using simple adoption metrics

-We specifically considered the site collections count a “trailing indicator” of user adoption.
-We knew that people had to first use existing sites before they requested to have their own.
-The fact that more and more people were asking to have their own sites was an indication that usage is improving.
+We decided initially to focus our attention on the number of site collections and the number of unique site owners.
+Given that our governance policy included a provision for easy site requests and a proactive way to help owners track and delete unused sites, we considered these counts to be “trailing indicators” of user adoption.
+Users generally would use existing sites before they requested to have their own.
+The fact that more and more people were asking to have their own sites was a strong indication that adoption was improving.

 Building simple solutions